-Here are a few things I’ve written, in no particular order.
+Here are a few things I’ve written, split up by the academic years in which they were written.
 Note that none of these are “academic” (peer-reviewed) publications, but they’re all things that I’m fairly happy with and would love to see shared beyond just my computer.
 The files are linked in the titles — click on the arrows for a description of each piece!

 Bridging Walcott’s Imaginary and Arendt’s Problematic

 In this paper I think of Derek Walcott’s Omeros and Hannah Arendt’s The Origins of Totalitarianism together.
 Although they are different in many ways — one is philosophy and the other is poetry — I argue that they have many common concerns and that thinking with Walcott gives us a different and important conceptual vocabulary.
 Written for Literary Imaginations of the Law: Human Rights and Literature taught by Anjuli Gunaratne.

 Decolonizing the Museum: A Bronze Bust and its Reception